PrestaShop/prestashop-flashlight/examples/basic-example/README.md

 docker compose up # or "docker compose up prestashop php-my-admin"
 ```

-Now you can access to phpMyAdmin at http://localhost:6060
+Now you can access phpMyAdmin at http://localhost:6060